What Is 3cm In Mm

 The Relationship Between Centimeters and Millimeters

 The core of understanding the conversion from centimeters to millimeters lies in their relationship: 1 centimeter (cm) is equal to 10 millimeters (mm).
-This means that there are 10 millimeters in every centimeter.
+So in practice, there are 10 millimeters in every centimeter.
 This simple fact forms the basis for all conversions between these two units.

 Converting 3cm to mm: A Step-by-Step Guide